sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 detailed than what I see a lot of people doing in practice, and even I don’t usually cover all of this in my intro stats class either.
 However, I do think it’s important that you get a sense of what tools are at your disposal, so I’ll try to introduce a bunch of them here.
-Finally, I should note that this section draws quite heavily from `Fox and Weisberg (2011) <../Other/References.html#fox-2011>`__, the book associated with the ``car`` package that is used to conduct regression analysis in R. The ``car`` package is notable for providing some excellent tools for regression diagnostics, and the book itself talks about them in an admirably clear fashion.
-I don’t want to sound too gushy about it, but I do think that `Fox and Weisberg (2011) <../Other/References.html#fox-2011>`__ is well worth reading, even if some of the advanced diagnostic techniques are only available in R and not jamovi.
+Finally, I should note that this section draws quite heavily from :ref:`Fox and Weisberg (2011)
+<Fox_2011>`, the book associated with the ``car`` package that is used to
+conduct regression analysis in R. The ``car`` package is notable for providing some excellent tools for regression diagnostics, and the book itself talks about them in an admirably clear fashion.
+I don’t want to sound too gushy about it, but I do think that :ref:`Fox and Weisberg (2011) <Fox_2011>` is well worth reading, even if some of the advanced diagnostic techniques are only available in R and not jamovi.